Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Experimental prospects and Motivation

 Experimentally, populating the OPS can be performed with STIRAP or Raman pulses.
-We have a chosen a $\Lambda$-level structure incorporating the excited state whose $[Xe]4f^{10}5d6s(8,1)^{\circ}$ character and J=8 angular momentum provides a decent transitional dipole moment of 0.3 a.u. to the J=9 OPS member (Fig. \ref{levels_updated}).
-We can draw conclusions about the DP of the J=10 state of the OPS from a nearby state with the same character at 15972cm$^{-1}$ above the ground state \cite{LepersPR}.
-At 1064nm the DP was calculated to be $\sim$140 a.u., which is comfortably close to the measured ground state value of 184a.u.\cite{Ravensbergen2018May}.
-Additionally, the expected large vectorial and tensorial parts of the DP could be exploited, to achieve $^{\prime\prime}$magic wavelength$^{\prime\prime}$ conditions for the ground state and OPS \cite{Dzuba2011}.
-To investigate the above phases we have developed a sensitive diagnostic tool, namely a QGM, capable of single atom spin- and site-resolved in situ detection and therefore measurement of multi-point spatial correlations \cite{Gross2021Dec}.
-The optical resolution of 0.23$\mu$m and similar depth of focus of the QGM, makes the apparatus particularly tuned to a single or double layer 2D structures.
+We have chosen a $\Lambda$-level structure incorporating the excited state whose $[Xe]4f^{10}6s6p(8,1)^{\circ}$ character and $J=8$ angular momentum provides a decent transitional dipole moment of 0.3~a.u.\ to the $J=9$ OPS member (Fig.~\ref{levels_updated}).
+We can draw conclusions about the DP of the $J=10$ state of the OPS from a nearby state with the same character at 15972~cm$^{-1}$ above the ground state~\cite{LepersPR}.
+At 1064~nm the DP was calculated to be $\sim$140 a.u., which is comfortably close to the measured ground state value of 184~a.u.~\cite{Ravensbergen2018May}.
+Additionally, the expected large vectorial and tensorial parts of the DP could be exploited, to achieve magic wavelength conditions for the ground state and OPS such as proposed for other Dy transitions in Ref.~\cite{Dzuba2011}.
+To investigate the above phases we have developed a sensitive diagnostic tool, namely a CAM, which should be capable of single atom spin- and site-resolved $in\: situ$ detection and therefore measurement of multi-point spatial correlations~\cite{Gross2021Dec}.
+The design optical resolution of $0.23~\mu$m and similar depth of focus of the CAM, makes the apparatus particularly tuned to a single or double layer 2D structures.